Taxes and Business Strategy

 The course outlines the international tax environment and analyzes how it affects tax and financial reporting as well as income shifting by multinationals.
 The syllabus of the course is:

-• Introduction to corporate taxation
+• Introduction to corporate tax environment

 • Principle of international taxation